Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Anatomy of a "Big Point" in tennis

-If you watch televised tennis tournaments, you will have heard commentators saying something like: "...that player lost the match because they didn't play the big points as well as their opponent."
+If you have watched any televised tennis tournaments, you will have heard commentators saying things like: "...that player lost the match because they didn't play the big points as well as their opponent."

 This prompts the following questions.